RedHatGov/serverless-workshop-code/setup/README.md

 These are old instructions for setting this workshop up manually.

-**Note**: You must have at least a 3-node cluster to install an OCS storage cluster.
+**Note**: You must have at least a 3-node cluster to install an ODF storage cluster.

 ### Prerequisite